reflectometry/refl1d/doc/guide/index.rst

 The complexity comes from multiple sources:

-   * Determining depth structure from reflectivity is in general an inverse problem requiring a search through a landscape with multiple minima, whose global minimum is small and often in an unpromising region of the landscape.
+   * Determining depth structure from reflectivity is an inverse problem requiring a search through a landscape with multiple minima, whose global minimum is small and often in an unpromising region of the landscape.
    * The solution is not unique:  multiple minima may be equally valid solutions to the inversion problem.
    * The measurement is sensitive to nuisance parameters such as sample alignment.
-That means the analysis program must allow for various steps more usually considered data reduction, and makes data handling complicated.
+That means the analysis program must include data reduction steps, making data handling complicated.
    * The models are complex.
 Since the ideal profile is not unique and is difficult to locate, we often constrain our search to feasible physical models to limit the search space, and to account for information from other sources.
-The reflectivity itself is dependent on the type of radiation used to probe the sample and even its energy.
+   * The reflectivity is dependent on the type of radiation used to probe the sample and even its energy.

-The program is structured as a series of interacting components:
+`Introduction <intro_guide>`_

+     Model scripts associate a sample description with data and fitting options to define the system you wish to refine.

 `Parameters <parameter_guide>`_